 Asociación Bancaria Salvadoreña ABANSA, Asociacion Salvadoreña de Empresas de Seguros (ASES), Sparkassenstiftung Für Internationale Kooperation – El Salvador, Plan Internacional – El Salvador, Universidad Dr. José Matías Delgado, Banco Azteca El Salvador, S.A., Banco de América Central, Banco Agricola, Banco de Fomento Agropecuario, Integral Sociedad de Ahorro y Crédit, Banco Azteca, Banco Hipotecario, Fundación Sparkassenstifung für internacionales Kooperation, Universidad El Salvador, Instituto Francisco Morazán, Instituto Nacional San Juan Opico, Instituto Nacional el Coyolito, Tejutla, Instituto Nacional de Agilares

-The Central Bank of El Salvador will be using its Financial Education Program during GMW, along with strategic partners such as Financial Institutions, Universities, NGOs and Colleges, to reach a total of 3,100 children, young people and adults via conferences, magic games, visits to financial institutions, visits to the Money Museum and social network communication campaigns.
-This year, students from 7 schools will participate in the Best Piggy Bank challenge, which will foster their creativity as well as the promotion of savings.
+During Global Money Week 2017, the Central Bank of El Salvador used its Financial Education Program, along with strategic partners such as financial institutions, universities, NGOs and colleges, to reach a total of 3,100 children, young people and adults via conferences, magic games, visits to financial institutions, visits to the Money Museum and social network communication campaigns.
+As part of the GMW 2017 events, students from six schools participated in the Best Piggy Bank challenge, which fostered their creativity as well as the promotion of savings.

 2016 El Salvador Global Money Week

 - Leading Organizations:

 Banco Central de ReservaInstituto de Garantía de DepósitoDefensoría del ConsumidorMinisterio de EducaciónBanco de Desarrollo de El Salvador

 - Participanting Organizations: